Overview

 - MnWE is led by a collaborative committee of unpaid volunteers.

-- MnWE focuses on practical pedagogy and equity in college-level Composition, Rhetoric, Creative Writing, Literature, Tutoring, and related professional activities.
+- MnWE focuses on pedagogy and equity in college-level Composition, Rhetoric, Creative Writing, Literature, Tutoring, and related professional activities.

 - Our community reaches decisions by open communication and consensus.